-I did a lot of research on essential oils before I dove in headfirst — mainly because I didn't want to be sucked into a trendy fad that was more hype than fact.
-You can read more about my journey to the brand I currently use and trust right HERE.
+I did a lot of research on essential oils before I dove in headfirst — mainly because I didn’t want to be sucked into a trendy fad that was more hype than fact.
+Rocky Mountain Oils is the brand I currently trust!

 4. Start a New Hobby or Project

 You know all those DIY projects and craft tutorials you have pinned to your boards on Pinterest?
 It’s time to pull out your glue gun (or power drill), and finally try one.
 I’m always shocked at how much better I feel after I pull myself away from the computer and indulge in my crafty side.